 The National Coronial Information System (NCIS) is a national repository containing data on deaths reported to a coroner in Australia and New Zealand.
-The following explanatory notes provide information about the collection, organisation and interpretation of NCIS data.
+These explanatory notes detail the collection, organisation and interpretation of NCIS data.

 The data contained in the NCIS is sourced from the coronial brief created as part of the investigation conducted by a coroner into the death of an individual.
 The purpose of the investigation is to determine the identity of the deceased and the cause of death.
 Data is sourced from all coronial jurisdictions in Australia and New Zealand about all reportable deaths.
 Data contained in the NCIS is collected as part of an investigative process and not a data collection process.
 Therefore, the information contained in the NCIS reflects the level of detail obtained through the investigation and the comprehensiveness of data collection can vary.

 As far as possible, the data is nationally standardised.
 The NCIS Data Dictionary contains a detailed list of the NCIS codeset and how it is applied.

-Supplementary data is provided by the Australian Bureau of Statistics (ABS), the New Zealand Ministry of Health (MoH) and Safe Work Australia.
+Supplementary data is provided by the following organisations: the Australian Bureau of Statistics (ABS), the New Zealand Ministry of Health and Safe Work Australia.

 - Causes of Death Australia: International Classification of Diseases, Tenth Revision (ICD-10) codes – Australian Bureau of Statistics